Lalor - West

 Lalor - West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Lalor - West residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, though higher than national averages for older and at-risk groups.
-Private health cover is very low, at approximately 47% (~6,552 people), compared to Greater Melbourne's 49.8% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (7.8%) and diabetes (6.2%).
+Lalor-West residents have a relatively positive health profile, with low prevalence rates for common conditions among the general population but higher rates among older cohorts at risk.
+The area has approximately 47% of its total population (~6,545 people) with private health cover, compared to Greater Melbourne's 49.8% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (affecting 7.8%) and diabetes (6.2%), while 72.8% of residents report no medical ailments.

-About 72.8% of residents report no medical ailments, close to Greater Melbourne's 74.0%.
-Lalor - West has a higher proportion of seniors aged 65 and over at 17.5% (2,451 people), compared to Greater Melbourne's 13.2%.
+This compares to 74.0% in Greater Melbourne.
+Lalor-West has a higher proportion of seniors, with 17.5% aged 65 and over (2,448 people), compared to Greater Melbourne's 13.2%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health